 Let’s get some of the key points out of the way before we get into the whole purpose of this article – which is why you need to start converting your documents into PDF files and merge them.
 I will keep them brief and relatively straightforward, so you guys won’t have to get confused about anything as we proceed through this article.

-To start this whole thing off about merging pdf files, why don’t I tell you what pdf even means in the first place?
-So the acronym stands for portable document format, meaning it’s the file format that allows you to open up the document in whatever device you want to.
+To start this whole thing off about merging PDF files, why don’t I tell you what PDF even means in the first place?
+So the acronym stands for portable document format, meaning it’s the file format that allows you to open up the document on whatever device you want to.
 Most of the time, the file you’ve opened will look the same on whatever device you’re using.

-Before you could even merge your pdf files together to save more space, I believe it’s very important that you convert the documents you want to merge into pdf files first.
-There are plenty of websites that you can go to that offer free document to pdf conversion services.
+Before you can even merge your PDF files together, you might want to consider deleting pages from a PDF to save more space, I believe it’s very important that you convert the documents you want to merge into PDF files first.
+There are plenty of websites that you can go to that offer free document to PDF conversion services.
 Still, some of them don’t do it as quickly and as effectively as pdfbear.com does.